Now

 Experiment: No Social Media

-I’d like to see if its even possible to build something sustainable through:
+I’d like to see if it’s even possible to build something sustainable through:

 • Direct value creation